derickdecesare/blockchain_ledger_app/README.md

 ## Usage

-After lauching the application through the [streamlit app]() or by running it locally on your computer you can add transactions and verify those transactions.
+After lauching the application through the [streamlit app](https://derickdecesare-blockchain-ledger-app-pychain-oco6ek.streamlitapp.com/) or by running it locally on your computer you can add transactions and verify those transactions.
+You can also change the difficulty of the block calculation needed to add a block by adjusting the difficulty score from 1-5.

 ---

 ## Contributors

 Derick Decesare | [LinkedIn](https://www.linkedin.com/in/derickdecesare/) | derick.decesare@gmail.com

+---